jkalleberg/using_DeepVariant/docs/introduction.md

 ---

-Rebekah, you have a working directory on Hellbender here:
+Your directory on Hellbender is here:

-`/mnt/pixstor/schnabelr-ccgi-drii/WORKING/rpw3mx/`
+- Rebekah `/mnt/pixstor/schnabelr-ccgi-drii/WORKING/rpw3mx/`

 ---